Programs & Services

 REACH OUT AND READ

-a national phenomenon, and our local partner Reach Out and Read Rhode Island (RORRI) take pediatricians at their word.
+Reach Out and Read Rhode Island (RORRI) takes pediatricians at their word.
 Relying on donor contributions to buy books, they encourage pediatricians to distribute the books – with wise advice about reading – at well-child checkups.

 5210: A RECIPE FOR HEALTHY LIVING